Tips to experience the city transformation

 The new city center in Kiruna is being built about three kilometers east of the current one.
 The new city hall called ”Kristallen” (the Crystal) is the first building in the new city center and the first block is now under construction.
 The city hall also houses the County Art Museum which regularly do art exhibits.

 Visit: Monday-Friday 08.00-17.00, Saturday-Sunday 12.00-16.00.
 Free entry.

 Kiruna Church is perhaps the town’s most characteristic building; it was completed in 1912 as a gift from LKAB to the parish.
 Regarding the church the question was never if it should be moved but rather how it should be moved.
 It will be relocated to a place next to the cemetary in connection with the new city center.
 The move is estimated to take place around year 2025-2026.
 The church park is a part of the enviroment around the church where the first manager of LKAB and the founder of Kiruna, Hjalmar Lundbohm, is buried.

 Visit: Monday-Sunday 10.00-15.30, (09.00-17.45 summer).
 Free entry.

 Take a stroll through the city center and have a look at some of Kirunas unique buildings and artwork.
 Everything you see will be affected by the city transformation.
 Most building on this walk will be demolished so take this opportunity to check them out before they are gone.
-The map for the walk kan be found online here or you can pick up a copy at the tourist center.
+You will also visit locations with a special connection to the city transformation.
+So charge your phone, pick up your map and get going!

 Visit the local city mountain where you get an amazing view over the city, the mountains and the ongoing city transformation.
 Se the new road E-10 being built, where the new city center is located and the new cultural area thats is at the foot of the mountatin to where several buildings have been moved.
 One of the buildings which was relocated to this new area is the home of Kirunas founder Hjalmar Lundbohm.